behrooz-tahanzadeh/Bengesht/README.md

 # Bengesht

-Three set of functionalities are available in this plugin:
+The set of functionalities available in this plugin are:

 ### WebSocket / Grasshopper as a ROS node:
 These components of Bengesht can handle (send/receive) communication with a server over WebSocket protocol.
 Using these modules, Grasshopper can be plugged into a ROS based network of parallel processes (Nodes).
 RosBridge is a ROS package which serves as a WebSocket server on the ROS side.